htvekov/hasp-docs/docs/commands.md

+<h1>Commands</h1>

-Commands are not related to an object, but can get or set global properties or invoke system commands on the device.
+Commands are not related to an object on the screen but can get or set global properties or invoke system commands on the device.

 Commands can be issued via the Serial Commandline, Telnet Commandline or MQTT.